ArweaveAlex/arc-pools/README.md

 arcpool mine POOL_NAME --source files --path ./exampledirectory --meta-file ./metafile.json
 ```

-**Lastly, when you sending a directory, arcpool will store a list of files already sent and not send duplicates, to send all files again, use the --clear option**
+**Lastly, when sending a directory, arcpool will store a list of files already sent and not send duplicates, to send all files again, use the --clear option**

 ```sh
 arcpool mine POOL_NAME --source files --path ./exampledirectory --meta-file ./metafile.json --clear